JebunNmoni/Word-Puzzle-Using-Hash-Table/README.md

 We have a dictionary.txt that contains 109616 words in it.

-User will give two integer inputs `m' and `n'.
+User will give two integer inputs `m` and `n`.
 That creates a m by n grid containing random letters.

 The program will check if there is any word matching from the dictionary.
 The words in the grid can be formed horizontally, diagonally or vertically.